Skip to main content.

 Maintainers

-They provide issues labeled Hacktoberfest on their repository(ies), review the PRs for these issues, and validate and merge following the rules of the contest.
+They provide issues labeled Hacktoberfest on their repository(ies), review the pull requests (PRs) for these issues, and validate and merge following the rules of the contest.
 They also answer the contributors' questions.

 Contributors

 They find issues labeled Hacktoberfest they want to solve.
-The goal of the contest is to have 4 PRs validated during the month of October.
+The goal of the contest is to have four (4) pull requests (PRs) validated during October.

 Mentors